fire6945/fire6945/README.md

 ### Annyeonghaseyeo I am an Asian man.
 That is why my username is asianmancoder!  👋

 - 🔭 I’m currently working on Python.
-- 🤔 I’m looking for help with finding resources for learning increasingly advanced programming topics and building upon what I know.
+- 🤔 I’m looking for help with writing more efficient and readable code.
 - 💬 Ask me about contributing to repos.
 - 📫 If you want to reach me, I have three emails: josephdlee08@gmail.com : 123.jdlee08@gmail.com : Dlq.Jr@outlook.com : I am also active on Discord - fire#6945.
 - ⚡ Fun facts: I really like math, reading and the idea of the Finnish Education System.
 I am also a huuuuge fan of Cubing!!!